madmatvey/jekyll-crypto-donations/README.md

   usdt_address: "YOUR_USDT_TRC20_ADDRES"
 ```

+Use `{% crypto_donations %}` or `{% crypto_donations Any text you can share with donations block %}` at the jekyll page source.

+## Demo

+To see the Crypto Donations plugin in action, check out the demo on my website: [madmatvey.github.io](https://madmatvey.github.io/about/#donate-me).

+You can see how the donation addresses and total received amounts are displayed for Bitcoin (BTC), Ethereum (ETH), and USDT (TRC-20).
+The demo showcases the real-time integration and functionality of the plugin.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.